-Protecting yourself from a foodborne illness like salmonella at your 4th of July BBQ should be of high priority, but what are the best ways to keep pork and poultry bacteria-free and safe to eat?
+Protecting yourself from a foodborne illness like salmonella or E. coli at your summer BBQ should be of high priority, but what are the best ways to keep pork and poultry bacteria-free and safe to eat?
 How long should you cook chicken?
-And what’s the best way to handle and store chicken, pork, and poultry to avoid foodborne illness?
+And what’s are the best ways to handle and store chicken, pork, and poultry to avoid foodborne illness?

-In the week leading up to the 4th of July holiday roughly 700 pounds of chicken is purchased for grilling.
-That’s a whole lot of potential for marinated, dry-rubbed, and grilled deliciousness but it’s also a whole lot of potential for foodborne illness.
+In the week leading up to Labor Day, hundreds of thousands of pounds of raw chicken will be purchased for grilling across the country.
+That’s a whole lot of potential for marinated, dry-rubbed, and grilled deliciousness, but it’s also a whole lot of potential for foodborne illness.
 This summer has seen a flurry of salmonella outbreaks in everything from onions to shrimp and even peaches but raw meat remains one of the leading vehicles for the foodborne bacteria.

 Related Reading: 9 Essential Grilled (& Marinated) Chicken Recipes for Summer

-These serious foodborne bacterial infections see a spike every summer, according to the USDA, a result of warm weather which allows bacteria to multiply faster, and inconsistent cooking and storage conditions like at picnics and backyard BBQs—but according to a recent CDC report, the uptick in foodborne illnesses may be even more pronounced in 2019.
+These serious foodborne bacterial infections see a spike every summer, according to the USDA, a result of warm weather which allows the bacteria to multiply faster, coupled with inconsistent cooking and storage conditions like at picnics and backyard BBQs.

 Foodborne illness is a serious concern, but there’s certainly no need to panic.
 The good news is you can take some very simple steps and follow a few rules regarding food handling and cooking practices that will greatly reduce the risk of foodborne illness and keep your friends and family safe from Salmonella, and Campylobacter.